centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 ![image](../../assets/monitoring/discovery/host-discovery-mappers-condition.png)

+If you include several conditions inside a mapper, all the conditions must be fulfilled in order for the mapper to apply.

 From version 21.04, mappers **Property**, **Macro**, **Host group** and **Host category** support concatenating either discovery attributes or custom strings.